Reusing foam ear plugs multiple times

 Foam ear plugs work by the slight expansion power forming a good seal in the ear canal and to do that they are designed to be rolled up, inserted and then allowed to expand but the more you do that, the less effect there is of that expansion and the less protection is received.

-To test that I had a little play.
-As I have an audiometer I got a new pair of ear plugs, (EARSoft FX - yellow squishy ones) and put them in.
+To test the impact of that I did an experiment.
+As I have an audiometer I got a new pair of ear plugs, (EARSoft FX - yellow foam ones) and put them in.
 I then did a hearing test while wearing them.
 I then took them out and let them recover, then I rolled them up and inserted them again.
 I repeated that ‘roll up, allow to expand, remove’ process three times and then put them in and did another hearing test while wearing them.
-This was the result:
+This is the audiogram showing the result of this experiment:

 Hearing test result for new and worn ear plugs.

-In a hearing test, the lower down that chart the result is, the more protection is being given.
+In a hearing test, the lower down the chart the result is, the more protection is being given - the louder the noise needs to be before you can hear it.

 Repeatedly wearing the protectors has taken away a lot of the protection they would have had when new.
 These plugs when new have an SNR of 37 dB but at least 10 dB of that protection has been taken away by reusing them, and even more at the lower frequencies.